Anupa-Jacob/Retail_Demand_Analysis/README.md

 # **Project Overview**

-This project focuses on analyzing and forecasting time series data for the period January to March using a combination of traditional statistical models, machine learning algorithms, and deep learning approaches.
-The objective is to compare the performance of different techniques and determine the most accurate and efficient model for forecasting tasks.
+This project explores the Corporación Favorita time series data, focusing particularly on transactions from the Guayas region.
+The core objective is to analyze and forecast time series data for the period January to March using a combination of traditional statistical models, machine learning algorithms, and deep learning approaches.
+By comparing multiple forecasting techniques, the project aims to identify the most accurate and efficient model for forecasting tasks, supporting real-world decision-making for inventory and sales management in Ecuador’s retail sector.

 # **Models Implemented**